Ensure Your Heavy-Duty Truck and Trailer Torque Rods Are Operating at Optimal Performance

 Atro bushings require no maintenance or grease and you get torque rods and bushings that outperform and outlast OE or other replacement rods and bushings, resulting in less downtime and lower cost-per-mile.

 Need to replace your torque rod?
-We offer a full line of OEM, 2-piece, and custom quality torque arms for all types of trucks and trailers.
+We offer a full line of OEM, 2-piece, and custom quality heavy-duty torque arms for all types of trucks and trailers.
 How about help identifying the correct type of torque rod?
 Our experts are ready to help you get exactly what you need.
 Want assistance installing them?
 No problem.
 Our service technicians have years of experience installing truck and trailer suspension components.
 Have more questions?
 We can help!
 Simply give us a call or stop by one of our stores today.